 #realmediagirl (def.): a girl who uses social media to be her true self, speak up for what she believes in, and lift up other girls

 Parents and educators often don’t know where to start when talking to girls about social-media expectations.
-Hey, we didn’t grow up with Snapchat and Instagram, and it can be overwhelming to try and stay up to date on the latest apps and trends!
+We didn’t grow up with Snapchat and Instagram, and it can be overwhelming to try and stay up to date with sea of new apps and trends!
 Social media is not going away, and researchers agree that social media use by teen girls is currently “fueling a mental health crisis.”
 So what do we do?
 After spending countless hours with thousands of pre-teen and teen girls, MEDIAGIRLS has answers and have a created a concrete roadmap to share with parents and educators.

-In our 60-90 minute workshop, founder and Executive Director Michelle Cove helps explain how we got to this place where social media often makes girls feel lonelier, more depressed, and more insecure about themselves – and the MEDIAGIRLS vision for how we can create a revolution to transform this.
+In our 60-90 minute workshop, founder and Executive Director Michelle Cove helps explain how we got to this place in which social media often makes girls feel lonelier, more depressed, and more insecure about themselves; and how we can work together to create a revolution to transform this.
 Michelle shares tips and strategies to help parents and educators support their girls in making social media more fun, healthy, and empowering for themselves and all girls!

 What you’ll learn